techidaily/site-some-skills/source/_posts/updated-unlock-creative-expressions-building-stories-from-photos-in-pixiz.md

 ![click on download and save](https://images.wondershare.com/filmora/article-images/2022/07/pixiz-photo-video-5.jpg)

 ## Part 2\.
-The best software for creating slideshows - [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)
+The best software for creating slideshows - Filmora

 ### About Filmora

 The powerful video editing program Filmora is offered by Wondershare.
 It offers you a wealth of sophisticated video editing features in a straightforward and user-friendly setting.
 A slideshow, commonly referred to as a photo video, also known as a slideshow.
 You can also add text, subtitles, effects, and other things to your movie.
 Although the software for Filmora can be downloaded for free, it has a watermark and few capabilities.
 The premium edition, on the other hand, has more features without a watermark.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For Win 7 or later(64-bit)
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 ### How do you make photo videos using Filmora?